tauseef1234/Deep_Learning/README.md

 # Deep Learning-Basics

-The notebook is a detailed cookbook on how to create a basic multi-layer perceptron (ANN) and a basic convolution neural network (CNN) using keras library and the MNIST datatset.
+The notebook is a detailed cookbook on how to create a basic deep neural network (DNN) and a basic convolution neural network (CNN) using keras library and the MNIST datatset.
 The dataset source is shared in the notebook.

 # TensorFlow 2.0 Tutorial